Can kernicterus cause cerebral palsy?

 What Causes Kernicterus?

-Bilirubin is a waste product of the break down of red blood cells.
+Bilirubin is a waste product of red blood cell breakdown.
 Normally, bilirubin is broken down in the liver and kidneys, and removed from the body through our bowel movements and urine.
+However, the livers of newborns (especially when born prematurely) are still developing and may not be able to effectively break down bilirubin.

-Because people with athetoid CP experience difficulties controlling their movements, they often struggle to maintain stable posture or perform tasks that require fine motor skills.
+Because individuals with dyskinetic cerebral palsy experience difficulties controlling their movements, they often struggle to maintain stable posture or perform tasks that require fine motor skills.
+Generally, these movements worsen when the child is attempting to perform purposeful movements.

-Symptoms of Kernicterus
+Signs and Symptoms of Kernicterus

-It’s essential to get immediate medical attention if you suspect your child may have jaundice to prevent kernicterus from developing.
+It’s essential to seek immediate medical attention if you suspect your child may have jaundice to prevent the onset of kernicterus and/or stop its progression.
+If left untreated, kernicterus can be fatal.

-Symptoms of kernicterus include:
+Signs and symptoms of kernicterus include:

 - Sleeping difficulties